 EDL Activities You Can Do

 1) Write a special edition newspaper for the EDL – this is an ideal classroom activity or something for an entire school/college to do.
-Organise an editorial team, journalists and a photographer to produce a highly readable newspaper packed with articles, interviews and features.
+Organise an editorial team, journalists, and photographers to produce a highly readable newspaper packed with articles, interviews, and features.